rkvarshn/Design-Patterns/Notes.md

 4. Strive for loosely coupled designs between objects that interact.
 5. Open-Closed Principle: Classes should be open for extension, but closed for modification.
 6. Dependency Inversion Principle: Depend upon abstractions.
 Do not depend upon concrete classes.
+7. Principle of Least Knowledge: talk only to your immediate friends.

 ## Strategy Pattern